robsyme/nextflow-annotate/README.md

 Builds [the image from Docker Hub](https://hub.docker.com/r/tomharrop/funannotate-singularity) into a `.sif`

+### Singularity.tetools

+New base for funannotate using [Dfam's TE Tools container](https://github.com/Dfam-consortium/TETools).
+My singularity recipe pulls the docker image from `dfam/tetools`, adds `trf` and makes the RepeatMasker library directory writable.

 ### Singularity.funannotate-base

-Adds the funnanotate dependencies that can be installed from `apt`, `pip` and `cpan` to Singularity.repeatmasker
+Adds the funnanotate dependencies that can be installed from `apt`, `pip` and `cpan` to Singularity.tetools

 ### Singularity.funannotate-deps